Frequently Asked Questions

 Can I reserve a project for my group? (class, residence hall, sports team)

 YES!
-If you wish to reserve a particular project for your group, please sign up as a Team Leader and immediately contact Heather Arora email@example.com to let her know that you would like to hold that project for a certain group.
+If you wish to reserve a particular project for your group, please sign up as a Team Leader and click 'reserve this project' on the Team Leader application and enter your group name in the text box.
 The online project description will be updated to reflect the "Reserved" status to ensure your group gets that project.
 Please keep in mind the number of volunteers needed for each project so that the project you choose is compatible with the number of volunteers in your group.

 After I sign up to be a volunteer, what will happen?

 You will receive a confirmation e-mail after signing up for a project.
-The e-mail will contain the details for the project, including a list of names of the other volunteers and the Team Leader.
-The Team Leader's name will have an e-mail address next to it.
-Make note of the Team Leader's e-mail address in case you need to contact them as you get closer to the day of your project.
+Make note of the Team Leader's contact information in case you need to contact them as you get closer to the day of your project.
 You should receive information from your Team Leader regarding your team's meeting place and time, car pooling plans and any other details needed for the day of your project.
 If you have not heard from your Team Leader a week prior to WWW, please e-mail him or her directly.
+After WWW, feel free to complete our survey on your experience.

 What happens the day of WWW?

-A special 20th Anniversary Webster Works Worldwide opening event is planned for 8 a.m. in Grant Gym on Wednesday, Oct.
-1. Please join us for “A Send Off to Fuel your Mind, Body and Spirit” prior to the day’s activities.
+Webster Works Worldwide will kick off with an opening event planned for 8 a.m. in Grant Gym on Wednesday of WWW.
+Please join us for “A Send Off to Fuel your Mind, Body and Spirit” prior to the day’s activities.
 We will hear some inspirational words, enjoy breakfast together and distribute WWW T-shirts.
 Make sure you dress appropriately.
 After arriving at your project location, you will sign the project roster with your Team Leader.
 After your team meets with the on-site coordinator, you will start your volunteer work.
 Once the job is completed, you will indicate how many hours you worked on the roster sheet and go online to complete an evaluation on your experience.
 Some project locations may supply volunteers with a lunch or snack, others take a break to leave for lunch.
 Check with your Team Leader to see how your lunch break will be handled.

 What if I have class that day and cannot participate?